stevehoover/conversion-to-TLV/README.md

 We aim to use existing LLMs, primarily various versions of ChatGPT via its API.
 We do not intend to tune a custom LLM (though that might be an option).
 The LLM will be trained through the conversation, primarily using "system messages".

 A command-line Python script (`convert.py`) controls the interactions with the LLM.
 The script uses a recipe for conversion that includes numerous incremental conversion steps.
-The bulk of the process is refactoring Verilog to a form that looks similar to the (System)Verilog that would be produce by Redwood EDA's SandPiper(TM) tool.
+The bulk of the process is refactoring Verilog to a form that looks similar to the (System)Verilog that would be produce by Redwood EDA's SandPiper™ tool.
 Each step:

 - Provides the LLM with a "system message" that defines the nature of the conversion process and how to approach each step.
 (See `default_system_messages.txt`).
 - Provide the prompt for the step and invoke the LLM to do all or part of the step.